mbaityje/STRUCTURAL-GLASS/readme.md

 Functions for debugging.

 - Other:
-Currently, there is some code taken from [Ian Dun](https://github.com/iansdunn) for fitting functions as a sum of exponentials.
-I haven't decided whether it is useful for me or not.
+Currently, there is also some code taken from [Ian Dun](https://github.com/iansdunn) for fitting functions as a sum of exponentials.

 #### ./PLAYGROUND/